Getting your child ready for summer camp can be overwhelming. There’s so much to do!

 This is part of my “Tips from the Pros” series, where I interview professionals who work with children.
 You’ll benefit from their years of experience as they share helpful advice.

 I created The Camp Experts & Teen Summers over thirty years ago.
 Today, we have more than forty friendly expert advisors worldwide with first-hand knowledge of the various camps, programs, and overnight summer experiences in, around, and outside your area.
 Each expert advisor has traveled, interviewed, inspected, and have gotten to know all the camps and programs they recommend.

 We are happy to address your camp or program criteria, your child’s interests, and any of your family’s concerns.

 How Do You Work with Families?

-Our team use the important information gathered from your initial consultation to create a customized list of camps and/or teen programs that match your child’s needs and interests.
+Our team uses the important information gathered from your initial consultation to creating a customized list of camps and/or teen programs that match your child’s needs and interests.

 We work with you throughout the process – learning about your child’s needs, present options/choices that meet your needs, introduce you to the camp or teen program directors, if desired arrange a personal visit in the comfort of your home, plan a tour of the camps while they are in session, help you arrive at a final choice using their vast understanding of each of the camps/programs we have recommended.

 We’re here to help simplify the summer camp process.